 Mee has also set new expectations for his program by upgrading the schedule.
 In his 13 years, the Rockets’ non-conference slate has included schools from the Southeastern Conference (SEC), Big East, Big Ten, Big 12 and Atlantic Coast Conference (ACC) to name a few.

 Pitching Coach: University of Toledo

-In addition, a total of 13 UT hurlers have been selected in the Major League Baseball Amateur Draft or signed as free agents on 15 occasions during Bradford’s time working with the Midnight Blue & Gold.
+Under Bradford’s guidance, seven Rocket hurlers have made All-MAC honors on 10 occasions.In addition, a total of 13 UT pitchers have been selected in the Major League Baseball Amateur Draft or signed as free agents on 16 occasions during Bradford’s time working with the Midnight Blue & Gold.